MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/calculation-groups.md

 ```

 Here, we select two items on the calculation group, "item1" and "item2".
-This is a multiple selection and hence the multipleOrEmptySelectionExpression is evaluated and returns the following result: **"Filters: item1, item2"**.
+This is multiple selections and hence the multipleOrEmptySelectionExpression is evaluated and returns the following result: **"Filters: item1, item2"**.

 Next, take the following selection on the calculation group: